 Picture this: a quiet office in the early morning hours, phones ringing softly, the tapping of fingers on keyboards, the aroma of fresh-brewed coffee and donut holes wafting through the hallways.
 Suddenly, a door slams.
 The boss has arrived, and he or she is particularly unhappy.
-As soon as she fires up her computer, your inbox is flooded with demands.
+As soon as your boss fires up the computer, your inbox is flooded with demands.
 Your mood, once light, sinks like a lead balloon.

 This does not mean, however, that you have to let his or her bad mood become your own.
 Instead, implement these suggestions to make your boss happy today.

-5. Be happy.
 Just as unhappy bosses beget unhappy employees, happy employees can generate happy bosses.
 So be happy while you work (and if you’re not, fake it).
-Leave family, relationship and money troubles at home.
-Don’t complain about your workload, your compensation or your coworkers.
+Leave family, relationship, and money troubles at home.
+Don’t complain about your workload, your compensation, or your coworkers.
 Don’t demand constant praise or attention.
-Do your job (and more if possible), do it well and do it cheerfully.
+Do your job (and more if possible), do it well, and do it cheerfully.

 The next time your boss is unhappy, don’t dwell on how his or her mood affects you.
 Instead, implement the above suggestions and consider what else you can do to alleviate the stress or fear that is likely at the root of the problem.